 - BLO - back loops only

-Notes
+Pattern Notes

 - This pattern is written using US crochet terms.

 - Crochet in continuous spiral rounds.
 Do not join at the end of each round unless otherwise stated.
-Use a running stitch marker to keep your place when crocheting in rounds.

-- Optional: Use the invisible increase and invisible decrease for a nicer finish.
+- Optional: Use the invisible increase and invisible decrease to enhance the appearance of your amigurumi.

-Crochet Pattern Instructions
+Free Crochet Pattern

-Tooth Root (Make 2)
+Tooth Root (make 2)

 Using a 3.25 mm crochet hook and white yarn...